code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

 ## [G-] Multiple accesses of a mapping/array should use a local variable cache

+Caching a mapping’s value in a local storage or calldata variable when the value is accessed multiple times saves ~42 gas per access due to not having to perform the same offset calculation every time.
+Help the Optimizer by saving a storage variable’s reference instead of repeatedly fetching it

+To help the optimizer,declare a storage type variable and use it instead of repeatedly fetching the reference in a map or an array.

+As an example, instead of repeatedly calling someMap[someIndex], save its reference like this: SomeStruct storage someStruct = someMap[someIndex] and use it

+###

 ## [G-] Save gas by checking against default WETH address